-Special requirements: If your patient has special requirements please discuss these with the Laboratory Manager when requesting blood.
+Special requirements: If your patient has special requirements please discuss these with the pathology Service Manager or Lead BMS when requesting blood components.
 If you are in any doubt regarding a patient's requirements please refer to the appropriate guidelines or discuss with a Consultant.